LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Homogeneity Measurement: Can the chosen sensors be adeptly utilized to measure the homogeneity of a Halbach ring-based B0 field within the stringent limit of less than *1000*(+ppm)?
 The desired outcome is a measurement of less than 50 $\mu$T at *1000*(+ppm), with a specific focus on determining the sensors' viability for noise measurements.

-It is essential to emphasize that the intention is not to characterize the magnets per se; rather, the emphasis lies in deriving meaningful insights about the sensors deployed.
+It is essential to emphasize that the intention is not to characterize the magnets; the sensores which might be used for characterisation are be analised and evaluated.

-This work distinctly prioritizes the development of both hardware and software tailored for sensor utilization and final testing.
+This work prioritises the development of both hardware and software customised for sensor utilization and final testing.
 Physical properties and considerations take a secondary role in comparison to the overarching goal of refining the sensor-based methodologies.

 ## Usecases